 Magic eye for the mouth

 Most concept designs never see the light of day.
-Of course, there is the rare success story (I’m looking at you Tauntaun sleeping bag), but concepts, when combined (usually) with students and 3D rendering software, generally produce nonsensical ideas—or at least products that have unrealistic manufacturing expectations.
+Of course, there is the rare success story (I’m looking at you Tauntaun sleeping bag), but concepts, when combined (usually) with students and 3D rendering software, generally produce nonsensical ideas — or at least products that have unrealistic manufacturing expectations.

 Tubes worked for the internet: why not cereal too?

 You know those Trader Joe’s cereals that are really, really good, but for some reason don’t come in large boxes?
 I mean, there are probably about four bowls of cereal per box.
 Yeah, they’re good, and yeah, they cost a couple of bucks, but c’mon!
-I don’t want to feel the need to buy a… Continue reading Tubes worked for the internet: why not cereal too?
+I don’t want to feel the need to buy a box every other day.
+Mr. Trader Joe: either make ‘em in a bigger size, or send ‘em directly into my kitchen.

 Breakfast (Machine) is finally ready

 It took a couple of weeks, but breakfast is finally ready.
 Platform21 set out on a project to create the Breakfast Machine: A Rube Goldberg-type contraption designed to make breakfast as complicated as possible.
 As long as you like toast with jam, scrambled eggs, juice and coffee you’re all set.
-Yuri Suzuki and artist Masa… Continue reading Breakfast (Machine) is finally ready

 Reusable chopsticks snap apart forever